FreeMasen/SmartThingsEdgeDrivers/dream_presence/README.md

 Log into your Dream Machine by visiting https://192.168.1.1 (Note your device may be configured at a different IP address), on the bottom of the next page, there should be a "Users" button, select that.
-From the users page, the top right should have an "Add User" button, when you select this it will drop down with options.
+From the users page, the top right should have an "Add User" button, when you select this it will drop down with options choose "Add Admin".
 Select "Limited Admin" from the "Role" field and "local Access Only" from the "Account Type" field.
 Finally you can enter your chosen username and password and click "Add".
 Now you have a read only user.

 Once you have this primary device created, you can add your first presence sensor.
 To do this, from the device screen